-- 1. Record the date of the most invasive, extensive, or definitive surgery when Surgery of Primary Site was recorded as part of the first course of therapy - a.
-This is the date of the procedure coded in Surgery of Primary Site - 2.
-Transmit date data items in the year, month, day format (YYYYMMDD)
+- 1. Record the date of the most invasive, extensive, or definitive surgery when Surgery of Primary Site 2023 was recorded as part of the first course of therapy - a.
+This is the date of the procedure coded in Surgery of Primary Site 2023 - 2.
+Transmit date data items in the year, month, day format (YYYYMMDD) - 3.
+Leave date blank when Surgery of Primary Site 2023 is coded A000 or B000 (no surgery of primary site performed)